 Purchasers will also have smaller additional closing costs as well in order to close a transaction.
 Those costs may include title search fees, mortgage fees, appraisals, surveys, move-in deposits, application fees, and recording expenses.
 Many of these additional fees are negotiable, so it is never a bad idea to ask.

-In addition to mortgage tax condo buyers in New York will have other loan related expenses which include application fees, appraisal fee, bank attorney closing fee, lender’s title policy, etc. We always advise our clients to obtain a list of all the closing costs in writing from their mortgage brokers prior to submitting a loan application.
+In addition to mortgage tax condo buyers in New York will have other loan-related expenses which include application fees, appraisal fees, bank attorney closing fees, lender’s title policies, etc. We always advise our clients to obtain a list of all the closing costs in writing from their mortgage brokers prior to submitting a loan application.

-Most condominiums and management companies will impose fees on buyers such as application fee, credit report fee, closing fee, etc. Some condominiums may charge a “flip tax”.
+Most condominiums and management companies will even impose fees on buyers such as application fees, credit report fees, closing fees, etc. Some condominiums may charge a “flip tax”.
 Flip tax is not a real tax and is not collected by the government, but is a fee charged by the condominium.
-Usually this fee is a percentage of the purchase price and can sometimes be a significant amount.
-We always recommend our clients to get the list of all condo fees from their real estate agent prior to submitting an offer on the apartment.
+Usually, this fee is a percentage of the purchase price and can sometimes be a significant amount.
+We always recommend our clients get the list of all condo fees from their real estate agent prior to submitting an offer on the apartment.

 Real Estate Attorney Fees